Getting Started with Docker Containers on Kubernetes

 |Node Port||Cluster IP||Uses a port on Kubernetes Node + creates a mapping of Node port to the Cluster IP||External|

 |Load Balancer||Cluster IP/Node Port||Creates an External Load Balancer that maps to either a Cluster IP/Node Port||External|

-services resource constructs in Kubernetes may be Microservices or other HTTP services.
+services resource constructs in Kubernetes may be a microservice or other HTTP services.

 Hello World service definition

 A corresponding service definition for the earlier “Hello World” deployment manifest is shown below.
 Notice